On Existence of Truthful Fair Cake Cutting Mechanisms: Introduction

 In the setting with the Robertson-Webb query model, the game agents are playing is an \emph{extensive-form game}, whereas, in the piecewise-constant valuation setting, this is a one-round game where all the agents report their valuations simultaneously.
 Naturally, when truthfulness is concerned, agents in the first setting have much more room for manipulation.
-Indeed, for the first setting, \citet{kurokawa2013cut} proves that there is no truthful and envy-free mechanism that requires a bounded number of Robertson-Webb queries.
-A strong impossibility result by~\citet{branzei2015dictatorship} shows that, for any truthful mechanism, there exists an agent who receives a zero value.
-In particular, when there are only two agents, the only truthful mechanism is essential the one that allocates the entire cake to a single agent.
+Indeed, for the first setting, Kurokawa, Lai, and Procaccia~\cite{kurokawa2013cut} prove that no truthful and envy-free mechanism terminates within a bounded number of Robertson-Webb queries.
+A strong impossibility result by Br{\^a}nzei and Miltersen~\cite{branzei2015dictatorship} show that, for any truthful mechanism, there exists an agent who receives a zero value.
+In particular, when there are only two agents, the only truthful mechanism is essentially the one that allocates the entire cake to a single agent.